jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

 If any of the files fail to transfer, the promise is rejected.
-You can handle the failed transfer asynchronously using the ``otherwise`` method of the promise.
+You can handle the failed transfer asynchronously using the ``otherwise`` function of the promise.
 The ``otherwise`` function accepts a callback to invoke when an error occurs.
 The callback accepts the ``$reason`` for the rejection, which is typically an instance of ``Aws\Exception\AwsException`` (although a value of